ER-Visualizer/Visualizer/deliverables/README.md

 WEB_SOCKET_PORT={WSS port number - currently 8765}
 ```
 ### Step 3:
-- Once the application begins, the user will be presented a blank canvas where they can create their workflow using different click operations.
+- Once the application begins (ie your terminal looks the same as the image above showcasing what the terminal should like once the application has finished building and has started), go to http://localhost:5000 or another port - based on REACT_APP_PORT that you have in your .env file.
+Then the user will be presented a blank canvas where they can create their workflow using different click operations.
   - Users who have used the application before may choose to upload a saved canvas file to quickly load a previously used workflow.
   - Hospital processes (e.g. reception, triage, scans) can be made by simply clicking on the canvas.
   - Clicking a process will allow the user to edit its properties and values.